JanHerca/urantiapedia/output/wikijs/en/article/Neil_Francey/Business_on_Urantia_Big_Picture/Part_IV_The_Life_And_Teachings_Of_Jesus.md

 >
 > _“7.
 Except for the just and legitimate fees earned in administration, no man should lay personal claim to that wealth which time and chance may cause to fall into his hands.
 Accidental riches should be regarded somewhat in the light of a trust to be expended for the benefit of one's social or economic group.
 The possessors of such wealth should be accorded the major voice in the determination of the wise and effective distribution of such unearned resources.
 Civilized man will not always look upon all that he controls as his personal and private possession.”_
 >
 > _“8.
 If any portion of your fortune has been knowingly derived from fraud; if aught of your wealth has been accumulated by dishonest practices or unfair methods; if your riches are the product of unjust dealings with your fellows, make haste to restore all these ill-gotten gains to the rightful owners.
-Make full amends and thus cleanse your fortune of all dishonest riches.”_ <a id="s121_380"></a>[UB 132:5.22](/en/The_Urantia_Book/132#p5_22)
+Make full amends and thus cleanse your fortune of all dishonest riches.”_
 >
 > _“9.
 The trusteeship of the wealth of one person for the benefit of others is a solemn and sacred responsibility.
 Do not hazard or jeopardize such a trust.
 Take for yourself of any trust only that which all honest men would allow.”_
 >